 When the doctors suggested the Transcatheter Aortic Valve Replacement, Mr. Montani was “ecstatic” and hopeful at the prospect of continuing his active lifestyle.

-In June of 2018, Mr. Montani had the TAVR procedure done at Heritage Valley Beaver Hospital.
+Mr. Montani had the TAVR procedure done at Heritage Valley Beaver Hospital.
 After only two nights there, he was able to return home and noted that he experienced no pain from the procedure.
 He kept himself moving by slowly increasing walks up and down his driveway and just a few short weeks later, Mr. Montani was right back where he wanted to be.
 “Seventeen days later, I was out on the golf course!”

-At age 88, Mr. Montani feels like the TAVR procedure gave him a new lease on life.
+Mr. Montani feels like the TAVR procedure gave him a new lease on life.
 “I feel great.
 At my own pace, I can do just about anything!”

 To learn more about TAVR, contact Carrie Farrow, RN at 724.773.8224.